joetainment/bill-and-buck/story__main__scripted_scene__bill_and_buck_meet_timmy_and_tammy.md

 Timmy:

-We can't man, it's bad you can't go into the Wasteland.
+We can't man.
+It's bad...
+You can't go into the Wasteland.
 Some people try, but they always come back.